 ★ We have also interviewed Stone the Crows’ Maggie Bell who will be a special guest in the tour

-★ If you are into the British Invasion music, you may also like our interview with Jeff Christie, Gerry’s Pacemakers, The Merseybeats’ Tony Crane, Len “Chip” Hawkes of The Tremeloes and Rod Argent of The Zombies and also the weird things we found out about the Paul is dead conspiracy theory
+★ If you are into the British Invasion music and early American rock, you may also like our interview with Jeff Christie, the man who introduced The Beatles to Brian Epstein: Bill Harry of Mersey Beat, Pat Boone (remember Speedy Gonzales?), Gerry’s Pacemakers, Maggie Bell of Stone the Crows, Jeff Christie, The Merseybeats’ Tony Crane, Len “Chip” Hawkes of The Tremeloes and Rod Argent of The Zombies

-★ If you enjoyed this, it means that you ROCK – which would probably also mean that you’ll enjoy our other interviews with legendary Genesis guitarist Steve Hackett, Suzi Quatro, The Jam, Christie, The Zombies, Prince’s musical director Morris Hayes, Stephen Emmer, David Bowie’s pupil Ozark Henry, Jah Wobble, Imelda May, Amy Macdonald and UB40
+★ If you enjoyed this, it means that you ROCK – which would probably also mean that you’ll enjoy our other interviews with legendary Genesis guitarist Steve Hackett, Dire Straits, Suzi Quatro, The Jam, Prince’s musical director Morris Hayes, Stephen Emmer, David Bowie’s pupil Ozark Henry, Jah Wobble, Imelda May, Amy Macdonald and UB40

 ★ For more stories about the past of rock and roll, also have a look at our interview with Danny Zelisko, the concert promoter who has worked with everybody, from Alice Cooper to Pink Floyd, from Queen to Guns ‘N Roses